Three common errors your bookkeeper could be making

 When your auditors come in at the end of the year, they won't be able to start their work.
 They'll have to prepare this information before they can conduct their actual duties.
 This adds up to an extra four days in the audit time.

-Make sure your bookkeeper keeps a fixed asset register and reconciles your Vat
+Make sure your bookkeeper keeps a fixed asset register and reconciles your Vat account regularly.

 Error #2: Your bookkeeper doesn't prepare the year-end supplier reconciliations